 Driving Value Generation – and Economic Development – from Biosolids Management

 In 2016 and 2017, SOWC received financial support from the Province of Ontario’s Business Growth Initiative (BGI) as a Cleantech Sector Support Organization.
-The BGI is designed to increase the province’s global competitiveness by building on Ontario’s existing strengths to shift the province towards new areas of economic growth in the knowledge economy and in high-potential innovation sectors including cleantech.
+This support was renewed for 2018/19, with the inclusion of SOWC in the ministry’s Cleantech Sector Strategy as a cleantech accelerator.

 This segment of the water technology sector – focused on minimizing volumes of, and generating value from wastewater biosolids – is a major strength in the province.
 In addition to the technology leadership, we have globally recognized academic expertise in the area.
 And with government identifying priorities for reducing greenhouse gas emissions and recovering resources from all waste, there is a tremendous opportunity for leadership and successful economic growth.